-For years now travellers have been flocking to Peru to gawp at the ruins of Machu Picchu.
+For years now travelers have been flocking to Peru to gawp at the ruins of Machu Picchu.
 And why shouldn’t they?
 Listed as one of the Seven Wonders of the World, these mountain-top ruins defy belief.
 But, jostling for space with thousands of other visitors after spending 5 days walking with a group of strangers isn’t exactly the most romantic activity on earth.

 Nonetheless, Peru can be an ideal destination for a romantic getaway if you know what you’re doing.
 Indeed, a trip to this mystical country could be the perfect solution to your anniversary gift woes.
 You’ll get to watch your significant other’s face light up with delight when they realize they’re about to go on a holiday of a lifetime.